silent-chen/CRS/README.md

 ```
 python generate_responses.py --model_path=/path/to/models/recommender/model_best --save_path=generations
 ```

+### Knowledge graph

+We adopt the model implemented by "Towards Knowledge-Based Recommender Dialog System"[2].
+This repo provide a pipeline, which could train the baseline model plus the knowledge graph method.

+For more details, pls refer to  https://github.com/THUDM/KBRD.

 ### Our contributions
 1. We added 'train_transformer_sentiment_analysis.py', 'train_transformer_recommender.py', 'models/transformer_sentiment_analysis.py', 'models/transformer_recommender_model.py' and 'models/transformer.py' in order to train models using transformer.